MengceZheng/MengceZheng.github.io/_pages/about.md

 ## 💬 Presentations

+- A Novel Partial Key Exposure Attack on Common Prime RSA, The 16th International Conference on the Theory and Applications of Security and Cryptography, Rabat, Morocco, 2025. \| \[[Slides](/docs/AFRICACRYPT25.pdf)\]
+- Improving RSA Cryptanalysis: Combining Continued Fractions and Coppersmith's Techniques, The 30th Australasian Conference on Information Security and Privacy, Wollongong, Australia, 2025. \| \[[Slides](/docs/ACISP25.pdf)\]
 - Lattice-Based Solving Strategy Using Coppersmith's Techniques and Its Applications, Crypto Seminar at the University of Caen Normandie, Caen, France, 2025. \| \[[Slides](/docs/UCaen25.pdf)\]
 - Generalized Cryptanalysis of Cubic Pell RSA, The 20th International Conference on Information Security and Cryptology, Kunming, China, 2024. \| \[[Slides](/docs/INSCRYPT24.pdf)\]
 - Improved Lattice-Based Attack on Mersenne Low Hamming Ratio Search Problem, The 29th Australasian Conference on Information Security and Privacy, Sydney, Australia, 2024. \| \[[Slides](/docs/ACISP24.pdf)\]